 Methods For Calculating High School GPA

-As explained above, there are primarily two methods of calculating GPA.
+As explained, there are primarily two methods of calculating GPA.
 One is simple average and second one is the weighted average.
-Let me first explain the method of calculating GPA of simple average type first.
+Lets see firstly the method of calculating GPA of simple average type first.

 Firstly, get your grades earned for all courses and refer to the grade point values assigned for each grade.
 Usually they are assigned as A-5, B-4, C-3, D-1, F-0 or A-4, B-3, C-2, D-1, F-0.
-Note down the grade points scored by you according to your grades.
+Note down the grade points scored by you.
 Next, add up all the grade point values and divide the total, by number of courses and voila!
 You have the GPA.

 If you are wondering about the method for calculating GPA from percentage, then you must first convert your percentage for each subjects into grades and subsequently into grade points.

 After that the method is same as the one explained previously.
 Usually, every high school will provide you with a chart, for conversion of percentages into appropriate value of grade points or grades.
 Check out your high school website's exams section.